Coming To Our Senses

 What is Cranial Nerve Sequencing and who is it for?

-Therapists, counselor, and teachers - those who serve others - often lose a felt sense of their own bodies while being present to clients.
+Therapists, counselors, and teachers who serve others primarily through verbal dialogue often lose a felt sense of their own bodies while being present to clients.

-Losing interest in your work, increasingly dissociative thoughts and behaviors, anxiety, lack of movement and exercise, and physical pain are just a few of the costs.
+Losing interest in your work, increasingly anxious or compulsive thoughts and behaviors, lack of movement and exercise, and physical pain.
+These are just a few of the costs.
+Isolation is another.

-This six week course offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an antidote to these issues.
+This 12 week course offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an antidote to these issues.

 You will not be required to learn massive amounts of information faster than your body can process.
-Every week, you will learn to practices for two cranial nerves, slowly building your practical repertoire to sequence through all twelve.
+What you learn can improve your work, but it can also improve your life outside of work.

 Your body will have time to catch up with your brain.
 Through investigating and caring for your own feelings, body sensations and cues, you will build trust in your relational instincts as well.